2022

 - Category:

 Victorians deserve an alcohol and other drug treatment workforce that is highly skilled, capable of supporting people with a range of issues and stable.
-That means that remuneration and conditions must be competitive with similar industries Recommendations Recommendation 1 The 100EFT of AOD workers is extended Recommendation 2 To ensure that all Victorians can access
+That means that remuneration and conditions

 -